rstudio/keras3/man-src/k_fft2/3-rendered.md

 #     [ 0., -2.]], dtype=float32), array([[ 2.,  0.],
 #     [ 0., -2.]], dtype=float32))
 ```

+@returns
+A tuple containing two tensors - the real and imaginary parts of the
+output.

 @param x Tuple of the real and imaginary parts of the input tensor.
 Both
 tensors in the tuple should be of floating type.